Portfolio and interview information for applicants

 - The quality of the work is more important than the quantity.

-- Where possible, please scan 2D work rather than photograph it.
-Large or 3-dimensional work should be photographed.
+- Large 2- or 3-dimensional work should be photographed.
 You can upload videos online, and send a link or included a mpg 4 video clip.

 - Be sure to include some work which you have completed independently and in your own time.